-A child or young person that has difficulty regulating emotions may frequently engage in behaviours that appear impulsive and that are challenging to manage.
+A child that has difficulty regulating emotions may frequently engage in behaviours that appear impulsive and that are challenging to manage.

-The strategy of 'Stop, Think, Do' is a good mantra for teachers.
+The strategy of 'Stop, Think, Do' is a good mantra for staff.
 Stop and think about what the behaviour might be communicating, were these patterns of behaviour evident previously or could they be a reaction to recent events and a result of painful memories being stirred up?
 Respond calmly and clearly.
-These children and young people need to be aware that their behaviour has consequences however they require patient teaching, reminders and clear boundaries and expectations that are repeatedly explained in different ways and enforced consistently.
+Children need to be aware that their behaviour has consequences however they require patient teaching, reminders and clear boundaries and expectations that are repeatedly explained in different ways and enforced consistently.
 Respond to the underlying emotions rather than the behaviour.
-Talk to children and young people about how they can support their own sense of well-being by building positive actions into their daily life such as 'Keeping active, connecting with others, taking notice, giving and keeping learning.'
+Talk to children about how they can support their own sense of well-being by building positive actions into their daily life such as 'Keeping active, connecting with others, taking notice, giving and keeping learning.'